 - Contributors are sent a draft pdf to check before publication.

 - Articles can be up to 3,000 words, and if relevant, including Harvard-style references, with a maximum of 5 tables/charts.

-- You can place tables at the end of your draft or if you want them to appear in the text just mark Table 1 etc in text.
+- You can place tables at the end of your draft or, if you want them to appear in the text, just mark the place Table 1 etc in text.

 - We prefer British English spellings and treat 'data' as a plural.

 - Please contact us should you have any questions.